Alcaraz becomes eternal in tennis history

 It was a case of deja vu for Aryna Sabalenka in last weekend's final as she lost the first set to a big hitter, recovered well in the second and then saw it slip away in the third.
 While the Belarusian demolished a racquet after that loss to Madison Keys, the 2026 result may hurt more because she squandered a strong lead.

-The loss means that Sabalenka has been defeated in three of the last four grand slam finals she’s played.
-Overall, she is now 50-50 in major finals.
-For comparison, Swiatek has won all six major finals she’s contested thus far.
-This is not a trend that Sabalenka will want to prolong, but she now moves onto the two majors she favours least.
+The world no.1 could not close out from 5-3 in the decider and the Kazakh took advantage.
+The loss means Sabalenka has been defeated in three of the last four grand slam finals she's played.
+For comparison, Swiatek has won all six major finals she's contested thus far.

 Zverev the nearly man once more

-As each grand slam comes and goes, he may well go down as the best player to never clinch one.
+As each grand slam comes and goes, Zverev may well go down as the best player to never clinch one.
 Not a distinction he will embrace.
+Since 2024, Zverev has lost five in a row to Sinner, and four of his five clashes with Alcaraz.

 Wanting more for less from TNT's coverage